Rewriting Modulo Traced Comonoid Structure: Monoidal theories and hypergraphs

 \begin{defi}[Discrete hypergraph] A hypergraph is called \emph{discrete} if it has no edges. \end{defi}

 A discrete hypergraph \(F\) with \(|\vertices{F}| = n\) is written as \(n\) when clear from context.
-Morphisms from discrete hypergraphs to a main graph pick out the vertices in the interface.
+Morphisms from discrete hypergraphs to another hypergraph pick out the nodes in the `inputs' and `outputs' of the latter.
 To establish a category of cospans in which the legs are discrete hypergraphs, and moreover to establish an \emph{ordering} on these discrete hypergraphs, we move from using plain cospans of hypergraphs to cospans in which the legs are in the image of some functor.